Philadelphia, PA Venture Capital and Angel Investors

 Top 3 Angel Investors from Philadelphia

 Michael Aronson is the founder of Reality Online.
-He's invested in well-known startups such as: Ticketleap, Warby Parker and Innova Dynamics
+He has invested in well-known startups such as: Ticketleap, Warby Parker and Innova Dynamics

 Arie Abecassis is the co-founder of AppStori and a board member of several startups such as: Adapt.ly and Bizness Apps.
 He's also invested in startups such as: SeatGeek, Sidestep and Flux.